 “For me, it was very impactful to see someone talking about these topics from the pulpit,” said Parr, who noted that her conversion to Catholicism was aided by her attendance at mass and hearing the pastor spearhead discussions on taboo topics.

 Echoing the pastor’s bold rhetoric during mass, St. Vincent hosts an annual event called Solidarity Sunday, where members of the LGBTQ+ community are invited to mass to talk about their experiences within the Catholic community.
-“Giving a voice to these people doesn’t only make them feel more accepted,” said Opferman.
+“Giving a voice to these people doesn’t only make them feel more accepted,” said the anonymous member.
 “It also allows members of the church, especially older people, the chance to learn more about an issue that they may not even be aware of.”